jameslovallo/ardi/ramidus/README.md

 ## Project Structure

 The "@" folder contains global content like components, assets, layouts and your site's head.
-This convention keeps the folder first alphabetically so you don't lose it in your content.
+This naming convention keeps the folder first alphabetically so it's always easy to find.

 <div class="tree">